 I have wanted chickens for a long time, not only for the eggs and meat, but to help control the bugs that get into the gardens (not to mention, the fertilizer they produce).
 I decided to get around 25 hens, which will give me plenty of eggs for family and friends, and I will be able to take the extra to the local farmer’s market and sell them there ($4 a dozen here).

 When grown, a chicken needs at least 4 square feet each.
 (This is for large breed birds, not the bantams that need at least 2 square feet each).
 My 25 chickens will need a 100-square-foot coop.
 You can go smaller than this if you have them free range (which I will be doing), but in winter, they will be in the coop all the time, so I wanted to make sure I did not crowd them.
 I also have a lot of predators in the neighborhood—coyotes, fox, raccoons and neighbor dogs—so while they will free range, I will have an electrical fence around them to protect them.
-Because chickens will eat and scratch all the greenery in to dirt quickly, I wanted the ability to move the coop to new areas as needed.
-This is called a “chicken tractor,” which could be as simple as a truck cap on wheels to a more elaborate one that I will be building.
+Because chickens will eat and scratch all the greenery into dirt quickly, I wanted the ability to move the coop to new areas as needed.
+This is called a “chicken tractor,” or portable chicken coop, which could be as simple as a truck cap on wheels to a more elaborate one that I will be building.

 I started to look for old camping trailers on Craigslist and in the local neighborhood, as not only are these on a trailer frame, but they are already waterproof.
 I found a few that were the right size, but they were asking a lot more than I wanted to spend for the chicken coop.
 I then ran across something called a “people mover,” and when I called about it, I was told that this was an old hay wagon that had been converted into moving people around to go on hay rides on the farm.
 The outside dimensions were 8-feet wide and 14-feet long (112 square feet), which was perfect for the amount of chickens I wanted.
 After a little wheeling and dealing with the farmer, he agreed to sell and deliver the wagon to my place for $300.